-- (1) What are the difficulties involved in providing legal aid to non-nationals (eg, shelter possibility of losing the job; difficulty in accessing legal aid resources)? - (2) How and in what ways can legal aid organisations or legal services providers respond?
+- (1) What are the difficulties involved in providing legal aid to non-nationals (eg, shelter placement; the availability of interpreters; indifference of the authorities or their unfamiliarity with the relevant laws; the possibility of deportation; difficulties in changing employers; the possibility of losing the job; difficulty in accessing legal aid resources)? - (2) How and in what ways can legal aid organisations or legal services providers respond?

-(1) How and what are the ways of overcoming the unreasonableness or deficiencies in the laws or government decrees concerning non-nationals (eg, restrictions in choosing employers ; appropriate human trafficking prevention laws etc)?

-(2) How and in what ways can legal aid organisations or legal services providers advise or assist?
+- (1) How and what are the ways of overcoming the unreasonableness or deficiencies in the laws or government decrees concerning non-nationals (eg, restrictions in choosing employers; unreasonable brokerage systems; unreasonable placement or deportation systems; lack of appropriate human trafficking prevention laws etc)? - (2) How and in what ways can legal aid organisations or legal services providers advise or assist?